YaranFan/maddpg_tennis/README.md

   * Vector Observation space: 8 variables corresponding to position and velocity of ball and racket.
   * Vector Action space: (Continuous) Size of 2, corresponding to movement toward net or away from net, and jumping.
   * Visual Observations: None

+The environment is considered solved when the average reward of the winner’s reward over 100 episodes is 0.5+.

 ## Getting Started
 1. Clone this repository.